 ARM I (LOW DOSE DECITABINE): Patients receive decitabine intravenously (IV) over 1 hour on days 1-3.
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 ARM II (LOW DOSE AZACITIDINE): Patients receive azacitidine IV or subcutaneously (SC) on days 1-3.
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 ARM III (STANDARD DOSE AZACITIDINE): Patients receive azacitidine IV or SC on days 1-5.
-Courses repeat every 28 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 28 days in the absence of disease progression or unacceptable toxicity.

 ARM IV (SUPPORTIVE CARE): Patients receive best supportive care.